 Previously, Nusrat served as a staff attorney in the ACLU’s National Security Project, where she brought litigation and advocacy against the U.S. government’s No Fly List and post-9/11 discrimination against racial and ethnic minorities.
 She also previously served as a Karpatkin fellow in the ACLU Racial Justice Program.

 Nusrat clerked for Judge Barrington D. Parker in the Second Circuit Court of Appeals and for Judge Denise Cote in the Southern District of New York.
 She is a recipient of the South Asian Bar Association of New York Access to Justice Award, the Edward Bullard Distinguished Alumnus Award of Princeton University's Woodrow Wilson School of Public and International Affair, and the Paul and Daisy Soros Fellowship for New Americans.

-Nusrat completed her MPA in International Development at the Woodrow Wilson School of Public and International Affairs at Princeton University and her JD at Yale Law School.
+Nusrat was born in Chicago to immigrants from Bangladesh.
+She completed her J.D. at Yale Law School and her MPA in International Development at the Woodrow Wilson School of Public and International Affair at Princeton University.
 She graduated from Columbia University with a BA summa cum laude in history and election to Phi Beta Kappa.